pa1ar/pa1ar/content/page/tools/index.md

 ### ｢ API storage ｣

-> This shortcut is useful for handling API keys which you will use in various shortcuts made by me.
+> This shortcut is useful for `handling API keys` which you will use in various shortcuts made by me.
 The keys are stored in Apple notes, so assuming you are not sharing iCloud account or not sharing the note/folder with the keys with anyone, this gives you relatively secure way of storing the keys.
 The shortcut is handling the note with API keys automatically, so you don’t need to modify anything manually, you only need to get the API keys from service provider and the shortcut will append it to the corresponding note.

 {{< cta title="get ｢ API storage ｣ shortcut" url="https://1ar.gumroad.com/l/shortcut-api-storage" >}}

 ---

 ### ｢ shrink IMGs ｣ API version
-> This shortcut uses native on-device tools to resize image and then uses TinyPNG API to compress images.
-You can select multiple images, all of them will be processed with same proportions and the output format (JPEG or PNG) will also remain the same.
+> This shortcut uses native on-device tools to resize image and then uses TinyPNG API to `compress images`.
+You can select `multiple images`, all of them will be processed with same proportions and the output format (JPEG or PNG) will also remain the same.

 This shortcut is made compatible with [｢ API storage ｣](https://1ar.gumroad.com/l/shortcut-api-storage) shortcut.